peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 It might surprise you that this test covers every line of code in the action creator, reducer, and component. **By testing a molecule, you are indirectly testing its atoms.** Just be sure to use a code coverage tool to ensure all of your branches are covered.

 This is an example of a narrow integration test.
-The component API (its props and UI) serves as the testing surface.
+The component's API (its props and UI) serves as the testing surface.
 The elements inside the component — including its reducer and action creators — are implementation details.
 Using this method, you are free to refactor the guts of the component without having to update the tests.

 > Many people assume integration tests are necessarily broad in scope, while they can be more effectively done with a narrower scope.<br>— Martin Fowler